Trips in Kuala Lumpur

 they also have modern art.
 The Gallery is at the Jalan Tun Razak.

 Close to the Art Gallery is the Istana Budaya (the National Theater), which is architectonic

 a very beautiful building ( of course: the Balais Seri is also a very beautiful

 building).
-In the National Theater they play Malaysian productions, but also those
+In the National Theater they play Malaysian productions, but also those from abroad.